 Finally a comment that elicited a reply from Honey, as he deadpanned, “You do have something wrong with your pond.
 There’s a flesh-eating prehistoric mother *ucker living in the damn thing.
 Get rid of the rock or you may have to relocate Jabba the Hutt.”

-I don’t know why, but I LMAO!
+I don’t know why, but I LMAO at that!
 The guy cracks me up even when he’s sulking.
 Gotta love it.